leny/pandri/README.md

 Create a store (a *json* object representation *in-memory*) with `var store = new Pandri( "name" )`.

-> TODO finish "getting started" documentation.
+> TODO "getting started" documentation.

 ## Documentation